arklumpus/sMap/Readme.md

 ## Alternative palettes and colour blindness
 The plots produced by sMap convey information primarily through colour.
 The default palette used by sMap is not colour-blind safe; however, it is possible to enable alternative colour palettes that are colour-blind safe either during the sMap installation process, or afterwards, following the instructions in [Resources/Palettes](Resources/Palettes).

-## Troubleshooting and known issues
-- On macOS, if when you try to start the GUI version of sMap by clicking on the app you get a message complaining that the application may be damaged or incomplete, there might be some permission issues on the starter script.
-Open a terminal and enter:

-		chmod +x /Applications/sMap.app/Contents/MacOs/sMap

-	Then try again.
-If it still does not work, open a terminal and type:

-		/Applications/sMap.app/Contents/MacOs/sMap

-	This should hopefully lead at least to a more informative error message.

-- Known issue on Linux and macOS: sMap-GUI may become randomly unresponsive and need to be forcefully closed.
-This is because sMap uses the Avalonia framework for its UI ([http://avaloniaui.net/](http://avaloniaui.net/)), which is stil in beta.
-No workaround for now, unfortunately :-( Just make sure that you save your progress (e.g. the output of the analysis) whenever you can.
-Also note that if this happens while an analysis is running, the analysis will still run in the background (if you started sMap-GUI from a command-line, you should see the analysis output in the console).
-In this case you may want to wait until the analysis finishes before killing the program, so that you can scavenge the results!

 ## Manual installation
 If you wish to have more control over the installation process, you can manually install sMap following these instructions.